krak3n/Facio/README.md

 ## To Do ##

-facio is still in early development and there is still a lot to do, this list is in order or priority:
+Facio is still in early development and there is still a lot to do, this list is in order or priority:

  * Code refactoring (Template and Config classes specifically)
  * Support for Mercurial and SVN repositories